Create a Cyber Response Playbook for your business

 Yes.
 Cybercrime continues to rise exponentially worldwide, driven by the rapid growth of ransomware attacks.
 When a cyber incident happens, a Cyber Response Playbook will help your business to hit the ground running.

-Westpac's Simon Brown discusses with leading cyber security expert Drew Williams of the Australian Cyber Security Centre (ACSC) and Westpac’s Josh Nast to define the crucial components for your playbook and discuss how businesses can best prepare to protect their operations.
+Westpac's Simon Brown discusses with leading cyber security expert Drew Williams of the Australian Cyber Security Centre (ACSC) and Westpac’s Nigel Sanderson to define the crucial components for your playbook and discuss how businesses can best prepare to protect their operations.

 As Williams highlights, “an organised response to a cyber breach speaks very highly of a business”.